snakypy/zshpower/README.md

 ```

 ### Automatically sync:

+> IMPORTANT: Only if you have root permission.

 `ZSHPower` has an option to create the task for database synchronization.
 This option is via the command: